Heteropatriarchy: Background history

 The concept presumes that since ancient times, heteropatriarchy has shaped the way societies across the world have viewed masculinity and femininity and that this societal system has had negative effects on societies that remain apparent in modern days.

 Research by Evelyn Nakano Glenn postulates that Ancient China is an example that confirms this, being a society having male emperors with dominant power, in which women and people who showed feminine traits were objectified and oppressed.
-Exceptions to the premise not being addressed, women were seen as obedient housewives whose main purpose was to serve males.
+Exceptions to the premise not being addressed, women were seen as obedient housewives whose main purpose was to serve men.
 The conclusion seems to be that due to this, the voices of women have been ignored and suppressed, leading to a system that grew into a society denying women rights and that they were dehumanized.

 Some contemporary research postulates that while there is no definitive origin for heteropatriarchy, various places and societies may have contributed significantly to its creation.
 The classical period of ancient Greek society is identified as one of these contributory factors.
 Records that show that the ancient Greek system used gender and sex as the very foundation of human identity and the very basis of social organization.
 The concept asserts that these Greeks had a critical role in the institutionalization of patriarchy in the Western world and also had an impact on Roman imperialism that furthered their gender/sex ideas into modern arrangements.
 Recently, some of these scholars have begun to document the critical role of these Greeks in the institutionalization of patriarchy in the Western World.
 Synthesizing the work of such scholars is thought to demonstrate how the Greek gender/sex system, as mediated through Roman imperialism, gave rise to the gender/sex conceptions that birthed contemporary arrangements.

 In a premise where heteropatriarchy is established in a domestic arrangement, heteropaternalism is identified as another cause that has led to heteropatriarchy, meaning that the father of a house is the leader and center power of a family household, and is in charge of any social arrangements.
 Even though heteropatriarchy and heteropaternalism mainly define the perspective of patriarchy that makes up a mindset about gender wherein men are seen as strong and capable while women are perceived as weak and less capable, the concept asserts that this ideology has been promoted through colonization and spreading of Eurocentric culture, reaching hegemony around the world and removing other gender systems as well as other ways of understanding society, gender, or eroticism.